 2. Hate your kitchen cabinets but the landlord won’t let you paint them?
-Maybe you could cover them with contact paper as they did here.
-Or you could take the cabinet doors off altogether.
+Maybe you could take the cabinet doors off altogether.

 Another quick idea for ugly counter tops is to cover them with large wood cutting boards.

 I found wonderful large cutting boards at Overstock.com that are 17 x 23 inches.
 I have three of them.
-You can check them out here.
 I see they’ve gone up to $55 since I purchased mine.